Lykisa/P7_LEILOUS_Charles-Edouard_052022/README.md

 Before you start anything, you will need to create a database with phpmyadmin and use laragon to link your database with your application

+In the file groupomania/backend/ create a .env file where you put your access password to your database and your username if needed (root by default)
+Then you'll need to create a base for your token (projet7 by default) Also your localhost (localhost by default)

+Make sure you installed Sequelize, if not you can use :

+npm install -- save sequelize
+npm install mysql2

 FRONTEND